dsyer/jersc/README.md

 Slot=0: Foo=[Level=99,Played=1534s]
 Which slot do you want to copy to [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]?
 1
 New name for character (777)?
 Bar
+Do you want to inspect the status (Y/n)? n
+Do you want to inspect the inventory (Y/n)? n
 SaveFile: [id=76561197960267366, valid=true]
 Slot=0: Foo=[Level=99,Played=1534s]
 Slot=1: Bar=[Level=99,Played=1534s]